heavyai/vega-transform-heavydb/README.md

 ### Vega Specifications

-Once `vega-transform-core` has been imported and registered, Vega specs can reference the transform and get data from Core like so:
+Once `vega-transform-omnisci-core` has been imported and registered, Vega specs can reference the transform and get data from Core like so:

 ```json
 {